-- 1. Tumours of the central nervous system (CNS), 1st edition, which is split into three sections: - a.
-Histological assessment of CNS specimens which was developed for the histological assessment of benign and malignant tumours of the CNS and its coverings, as well as tumours from those aspects of the peripheral nervous system immediately adjacent to the CNS.
-This dataset applies to both biopsy and resection specimens.
-Haematological lesions that may originate in the brain are included.
-Tumours of the anterior pituitary gland are included.
-It is intended that this section should be used in conjunction with the other sections.
-A full diagnosis of CNS tumours should ideally conform to the 2016 WHO Classification of Tumours of the CNS which requires integration of elements from histological and ancillary analyses.
-However, the majority of 2016 CNS WHO entities can be diagnosed solely on the basis of histological features and in this situation only this section needs to be completed. - b.
-Molecular information for CNS specimens which was developed for the molecular assessment of CNS tumour samples (whether that molecular assessment is nucleic acid or protein-based).
-This section is not needed for those tumours in which molecular information is not captured for diagnostic purposes. - c.
-Final integrated report/diagnosis for CNS specimens which was developed for the histological assessment of benign and malignant tumours of the CNS and its coverings, as well as tumours from those aspects of the peripheral nervous system immediately adjacent to the CNS.
-This dataset applies to both biopsy and resection specimens.
-Tumours of the anterior pituitary gland are included.
-Haematological lesions that may originate in the brain are included.
-In many situations, 2016 CNS WHO diagnoses integrate histological and molecular information and this section is intended for the capture of that final diagnosis.
+- 1. Tumours of the central nervous system (CNS), 2nd edition, which is split into three sections: - a.
+Histological assessment of CNS specimens.
+It is intended that this section should be used in conjunction with the other sections, where appropriate.
+A complete diagnosis of CNS tumours should ideally conform to the final integrated diagnoses in the 2021 WHO Classification of Tumours of the CNS, which for most tumour types now require integration of elements from histological and ancillary analyses.
+Nonetheless, it is realised that some diagnoses may not fit precisely within existing diagnostic categories.

+- b.
+Molecular information for CNS specimens.
+This section has been developed for the molecular assessment of primary CNS tumours, whether that molecular assessment is nucleic acid or protein-based.
+This section is to be used for those tumours in which molecular information is captured for diagnostic purposes. - c.
+Final integrated report/diagnosis for CNS specimens.
+This dataset section should be used in conjunction with the sections on 'Histological assessment' and 'Molecular information', where appropriate.

-Published: August 2018.
+Published: September 2024.